Birch Gilet

 The back is knitted in a deep smokey shade of Rowan Kid Classic and follows the conventions of a flat knitted garment, knitted from the bottom up with a simple, easily memorised cable pattern.

-Once you have that sorted I can assure you it’s a really pleasurable, quick and achievable knit.
+Once you have that sorted I can assure you it’s a really pleasurable, quick and achievable knit, suitable for moderately experienced knitters who can knit and purl with confidence and feel ready to learn simple cables.

 Each size is intended to provide 4-11.5cm (1½-4½in) of positive ease for a relaxed silhouette that will fit comfortably over layers.
 If you prefer a snugger fit, choose the size with the actual bust measurement that is closer to your own.
 For example if you have a 40in bust, go for size M. The sample modelled here was size M worn with approximately 11.5cm (4½in) positive ease.